Minnesota Wildflowers

 Bloom season:May - July

-County distribution (click map to enlarge):Minnesota county distribution map
+MN county distribution (click map to enlarge):Minnesota county distribution map

 Pick an image for a larger view.
-Most image enlargements are 50-100KB, though some may be larger.
 See the glossary for icon descriptions.

 Detailed Information

 [photo of flowers] Racemes of up to 20 pale to bright golden yellow flowers that are initially erect, becoming horizontal to drooping with age.
-Flowers are tubular, ½ to 2/3 inch long with 2 pairs of petals and a spur at the back about half as long as the rest of the flower.
+Flowers are tubular, ½ to 2/3 inch long with 2 pairs of petals and a slightly curved spur at the back about half as long as the rest of the flower.
 The outer upper petal is folded along a front midline and forms the spur.
 Both outer and inner petals broaden out to form ruffled lips at the opening; the upper curls up into a crest and the lower rolling out and down like a ruffled tongue.
 Outer petals have a spot of green in the center of the tip end that may turn yellow with age.
 Bracts are linear to elliptic, about 3/8 inch long.
 The uppermost leaves on a flowering branch typically rise above the raceme.
 Secondary clusters on lower branches have fewer flowers than upper branches.

 Notes: